 In fact, in the same NYT article, all three medical experts cited advised against juicing.
 The necessity of chewing fruit slows us down when we eat it whole, versus the way we might guzzle down a glass of fruit juice sending sugar into our systems much more quickly.

 Dr. David Katz is quoted saying that while dried fruit concentrates sugar and calories, making it easier to overeat, it contains an intact cellular structure and all the benefits of fruity fiber, making it second only to whole fruit.

 Other Benefits of the Fiber in Whole Fruit

 The fiber, and water, in fruit can also help create a feeling of satiety, or fullness.
-The fiber in fruit slows down its digestion and means that the fruit travels considerably further down the intestines, where the satiety hormones leptin and ghrelin that shape our appetite and hunger signals, tend to hang out.
-Processed foods, on the other hand, are typically digested in the first few feet of the intestinal tract.
+The fiber in fruit slows down its digestion.
+This means that the fruit travels considerably further down the intestines.
+The satiety hormones leptin and ghrelin that shape our appetite and hunger signals tend to hang out here.
+Processed foods, on the other hand, typically digest in the first few feet of the intestinal tract.

 Nature Knows Best

 It’s smart to be concerned about the very real dangers of added, refined sugars.
-But when it comes to nature’s dessert, whole fruit, go ahead and enjoy yourself!
-Your body, and your waistline, will love you for it.
+The truth about fruit sugar is that when it comes to nature’s dessert, whole fruit, go ahead and enjoy yourself!
+Your body and your waistline will love you for it.

 And, check out this 60 Minutes segment asking, “Is Sugar Toxic.”